Azure/azure-rest-api-specs/CONTRIBUTING.md

 - SDK Breaking Change -

 When any of these PR checks fails it will post a comment to the PR with links to information on how to resolve the problem.
+There is also the [CI Fix Guide](https://aka.ms/ci-fix) that describes how to fix common PR check failures.